Their neighbour was arrested on terrorism charges. This is how the 'typical American community' reacted

 "This is the dining room, and the formal living room ..." the agent told a potential buyer.

 "Saddlebrook started around 2013," she continued.
-"Do you know the neighbourhood?" she asked.
+"Do you know the neighbourhood?"